-We can also use R in different fields.
-Such as in finance, pharmaceuticals, media, and marketing.
+We can also use R in different fields such as finance, pharmaceuticals, media, and marketing.
 R’s on the rise as a business analytics tool.

-“The number one value to business in using R is access to talent”
+“The number one value to a business in using R is access to talent”

 Python is a common and easy language, said by many programmers.
-It always brings peoples with different backgrounds together.
+It always brings people from different backgrounds together.

 - It is slow, on purpose.
 That was designed to make data analysis and statistics easier to do.
 But not to make life easier for your computer.

 - It requires defining how it’s implementation works.

 - As R is poorly written, a lot of R code is slow.